Limb fracture and pinning of the broken bone

 Herman (left) recovering from the femur bone repair surgery.

-Pain is a signal that leads to a decreased use of the body part, in order to avoid further damage.
-It is deleterious, as lack of use and spasms lead to weakness, loss of muscle tone, and irreversible damage.
-Pain medication is thus very important.
-A good choice of analgesics is available for orthopedic pain:
+Pain is a signal that prompts the body to protect itself and reduce activity in the affected area to minimize further injury.
+It is detrimental because prolonged inactivity and spasmodic activity can result in weakness, loss of muscle tone, and irreversible damage.
+Pain medication is therefore of the utmost importance.
+A variety of effective analgesics are available to address orthopedic pain:

 Opioids: